iheanyi/ember-cli-deploy-digitalocean/README.md

 ## Deploying
 Run `ember do:provision` in order to provision a droplet for usage with FastBoot.
+Note: The best droplet image to use is the `Node` one-click installer.
 This step must be run in order for FastBoot to work correctly on your droplet.
 After this is setup, just run `ember deploy <environment>` and you're good to go.